hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/batch2_states.md

    [*]         --> GATED         : on create - gated
    GATED       --> READY         : on create - gated
    READY       --> QUEUED        : placed on kafka (maint.)
+   POLL_WAITING --> READY        : after a poll delay on a POLL_WAITING work chunk has elapsed

   %% worker processing states
   QUEUED     --> on_receive : on deque by worker